-You can connect a phone line to the panel for systems monitored by a central monitoring station or systems that notify users by a voice event notification.
+Connect a phone line to the panel for systems monitored by a central monitoring station or systems that notify users by a voice event notification.

 DSL (digital subscriber line) allows the use of multiple devices on a single phone line simultaneously.
 For DSL environments, connect the panel line-in jack to an available phone jack on the premises.
-You might also need an inline filter to ensure panel reporting is successful.
+To ensure panel reporting is successful, an inline filter might also be needed.